-(7) Where the marriage referred to in subsection (6)(a) has not subsisted for a period of seven years or the grant of the right to be Caymanian has been refused by the Board, the surviving spouse may apply to the Chief Immigration Officer for the right to permanently reside in the Islands and the Chief Immigration Officer shall take into account the applicant's health and character.

-(8) Where, under subsection (7), permanent residence is granted, the Chief Immigration Officer shall issue to the successful applicant a Residency and Employment Rights Certificate, which Certificate shall entitle the holderbut the Certificate shall restrict him to working within the particular occupation specified by the Chief Immigration Officer; and such certificate may be varied by the Chief Immigration Officer.
+- (7) Where the marriage referred to in subsection (6)(a) has not subsisted for a period of seven years or the grant of the right to be Caymanian has been refused by the Board, the surviving spouse may apply to the Chief Immigration Officer for the right to permanently reside in the Islands and the Chief Immigration Officer shall take into account the applicant's health and character. - (8) Where, under subsection (7), permanent residence is granted, the Chief Immigration Officer shall issue to the successful applicant a Residency and Employment Rights Certificate, which Certificate shall entitle the holder- - (a) to accept employment from any employer of his choice; and - (b) to have reside with him within the Islands such of his dependants as were listed in his application and were approved by the Chief Immigration Officer, but the Certificate shall restrict him to working within the particular occupation specified by the Chief Immigration Officer; and such certificate may be varied by the Chief Immigration Officer.